SpruceVedant/Algorithms/oops.md

  METHOD OVERLOADING
  - Method overloading is a form of polymorphism in OOP.
 Polymorphism allows objects or methods    to act in different ways, according to the means in which they are used.

+ MULTITHREADING
+ - Multithreading in Java is a process of executing multiple threads simultaneously.
+ - A thread is a lightweight sub-process, the smallest unit of processing.
+Multiprocessing and multithreading, both are used to achieve multitasking.